2012 — 2014 at Seven Sky (Iskratelecom, CJSC)

-We raised our own level and decided to use the principles of Dimensional Data Modelling (R. Kimball) as well as to divide the storage into a primary loading zone (Staging), normalized storage (NDS/ODS) and storefronts (DDS).
+We raised our own level and decided to use the principles of Dimensional Modelling (R. Kimball), also to divide the storage into the primary loading zone (Staging), normalized storage (NDS/ODS) and storefronts (DDS).

 In 2013 we had built our ETL practices, which helped us to solve performance issues, to obtain consistency of execution for independently implemented ETL processes, to solve specific source issues, to solve the issues of coordination for changes and regeneration of storefronts.
-We had expanded reporting, we built cubes (Analysis Services) and trained business units to use them (via Excel).
+We had expanded reporting, we built cubes (Analysis Services) and trained business units to use them.